The 3 Best Ways To Buy Gold

-The 3 Most Ideal Ways to Buy Gold
+The 3 Most Ideal Ways to Invest In and Buy Gold

 As you will find out below, you don’t always have to buy physical gold in order to include gold in your portfolio.
-Many “paper” investment products can give investors exposure to the gold price.
+Many “paper” investment products can give investors (or any financial institution) exposure to the gold price.

 Nonetheless, there are clear advantages to owning the real metal rather than an investment on paper.

 First, it eliminates the possibility of counterparty risk.
-In other words, when you own physical gold, you never have to worry that another party will default on a trade or fail to deliver your assets.
+In other words, when you own gold as a physical metal, you never have to worry that another party will default on a trade or fail to deliver your assets.
 By contrast, this issue does crop up on occasion with stocks, bonds, and other financial vehicles.

 Today, governments issue gold bullion coins specifically for investment purposes.
 Bullion coins, just like gold bars, are made from investment-grade (highly pure) gold.
 Bars and bullion coins are usually the preferred manner for buying gold for an individual retirement account (IRA), as well.

-Several different countries mint their own gold bullion coins.
+Several different countries mint their own gold bullion coins, including the United States Mint with its American Eagle coin series.
 Here’s a quick rundown of the most popular of these modern gold coins: